jonniek/mpv-playlistmanager/README.md

 Mpv lua script to create and manage playlists.
 Customize script in the settings array in the top of the lua file.

 This is a remake of my earlier script that can be found in this repo in the [old folder](https://github.com/donmaiq/Mpv-Playlistmanager/tree/master/old).
 The reason for the remake is to make the playlist prettier, more convienient and more intuitive to use.
+Now the cursor is completely separate from the currently playing file making navigation easier.

 ![alt text](https://r.kyaa.sg/gzzvmd.gif "demo gif")